Configuring an Event Broker Service to use Client Certificate Authentication

 After creating an internal CA and signed certificate for the client, you can enable client certificate authentication for your event broker service.
 By default, the event broker service has basic authentication enabled, which allows authentication using a username and password.
 For this procedure, you will basic authentication enabled so that the existing usernames and passwords for your service still work.

-You can only configure client certificate authentication for Standard service types in an Enterprise account.
+You can only configure client certificate authentication for Broker 100 service types in an Enterprise account.

 To enable client certificate authentication, follow the steps below.

 1. Log in to the Cloud Console if you have not done so yet.
-The URL to access the Cloud Console differs based on your authentication scheme.
-For more information, see Logging into the Cloud Console.
+The URL to access the Cloud Console differs based on your SAP BTP region.
+For more information, see Logging In to the Cloud Console.

 2. On the navigation bar, select Cluster Manager , and then click the card of the event broker service you want to configure.